Why You Should be Claiming that Refund

 - Their 40% fee is one of the highest in the industry.

-- The process can take several days or even weeks.
+- The process can take several days or even weeks, and there is frequent communication.

 Pricing: No upfront fee.
 Billshark charges a one-time fee of 40% of the total savings they achieve for you over a 12 or 24-month period.
 Source: Billshark as of September, 2025.

-Who it’s for: The person who knows their monthly bills are too high but would rather do anything else than haggle with a customer service agent.
+Who it’s for: The person who knows their monthly bills are too high but would rather do anything else than sit on hold forever or haggle with a customer service agent, and any resuction is more than you have now.

 Task Monkey

 Task Monkey is an AI-powered tool designed specifically to watch for price drops and negotiate refunds on your behalf, focusing primarily on Amazon purchases.
-According to its site, the service has already saved over $50,000 for its 5,000+ users.
-Currently it can work with retailers like Amazon, Home Depot, Target, Ikea and Costco, with more to come.
-A key feature is that it operates on your device and does not require you to hand over your retailer login credentials, which is a big plus for security.
+According to its site, the app has already saved over $50,000 for its 5,000+ users, so it's still the new kid on the block.
+Currently it can work with Amazon, Home Depot, Target, IKEA and Costco, with more promised to come at some point .
+A key feature is that it operates on your computer or on the web on your device and does not require you to hand over your retailer login credentials, which is a big plus for security - however, some of us always wonder how much information it's getting off your device.
 It’s a great option for someone who wants a targeted, low-effort way to get money back from a single, major retailer.

 Best for: Getting automatic price adjustment refunds on purchases.